EuracBiomedicalResearch/VAMS_vs_intraveinous/README.md

 ## Files and structure of the analysis

 - [vams_preprocessing.Rmd](vams_preprocessing.Rmd): Defines the pre-processing
-  of the data (chromatographic peak detection, alignment and correspondence).
+  of the positive polarity data (chromatographic peak detection, alignment and correspondence).
 - [vams_normalization.Rmd](vams_normalization.Rmd): performs the normalization
-  of the feature abundances.
+  of the feature abundances (positive polarity).
+- [vams_matrix_pos.Rmd](vams_matrix_pos.Rmd): analysis of the matrix specific effects (positive polarity).

 ## Required packages and setup